 We include a series for the ‘average spot price to-come’ once the contract is complete (we can’t see the future either!).
 This series allows a comparison between the market 's expectation of spot price for the remainder of the period and what the realisation of this expectation turned out to be.
 Generally the implied spot price from trade (red line) and the average spot price to-come (green line) will tend to converge as the contract period progresses when the market 's prediction is correct.
 If the implied spot price from trade (red line) on any day is lower than the average spot price to-come (green line), then the purchaser (and holder) of the futures contract will receive money when the contact is cleared by the exchange.

 Maturity or expiry dates apply for all individual contracts for each instrument, commodity type and duration.
-Users can select a specific contract expiry date that, when combined with a location, commodity type, and duration, define a specific contract.
+Users can select a specific contract expiry date that, when combined with a location, commodity type, and duration, defines a specific contract.

-Duration refers to the contract duration and are either monthly, quarterly, or calendar-year strips.
-Monthly contracts are introduced at the beginning of each quarter for the three months of the subsequent quarter.
-Quarterly contracts for all quarters in a year are introduced on the first trading day of the fourth quarter for the quarters of the year four years hence.
-Monthly and quarterly contracts may be traded from the time they are introduced until their date of expiration.
+Duration refers to the time period over which futures and options contracts are defined.
+Currently used durations are monthly, quarterly, or calendar-year strips.
+Monthly contracts are introduced at the beginning of each quarter for the two quarters ahead.
+Quarterly contracts for all quarters in a year are introduced on the first trading day of the fourth quarter for the quarters of the year four years ahead.
+Monthly and quarterly contracts may be traded from the time they are introduced until they expire.
 Strips contain a strip of four quarterly contracts covering one calendar year.
-They are introduced at the beginning of the fourth quarter for the year four years hence, and may be traded up until the end of the first quarter in their year of expiration.
+They are introduced at the beginning of the fourth quarter for the year four years ahead, and may be traded up until the end of the first quarter in their year of expiration.

 Commodity types are baseload and peak.
 Baseload commodities refer to 0.1 MW of electrical energy per hour for every hour of the contract's duration.
 Peak commodities only exist for quarterly durations and refer to 0.1 MW of electrical energy per hour for all hours between 7:00am and 10:00pm on each business day within the contract's duration.
-The implied spot price is not derived for peak contracts at this time.

 Location refers to the two locations at which New Zealand electricity futures contracts are traded, Otahuhu (Auckland) in the North Island and Benmore in the South Island.